Ciao Bella! Rock Climbing

 Above this ledge is a roof composed of quartz-ish rock with many solid fins and edges.
-This fun roof feature varies from 5 to 10 feet horizontally and is about 10-15 feet high, after negotiating the difficult roof.
+This fun roof feature varies from 5 to 15 feet.

 The Far Left & Far Right area are on either side of the lower Central Portion and have climbs which start above or level with the crumbly coal-like rock.

 As the cliff faces north and a bit east, summer is best, while fall and spring are cool but tolerable.
 In winter, it's frigid, the road is closed seasonally, and one can ski in.